 Arizona might not be the first state you think of when it comes to retirement, but it’s worth considering.
 The tax benefits alone appeal to retirees who are looking for the most bang for their buck.
 With a growing economy and the cultural background already in place, Arizona could be the perfect landing spot for your retirement journey.

-Find the best places to retire in Arizona in 2019 with the help of our list above.
-However, if you are interested in expanding your search to other states, visit our lists for the best places to retire in California, Texas, Florida, and North Carolina.
+Find the best places to retire in Arizona with the help of our list above.
+However, if you are interested in expanding your search to other states, visit our lists for the best places to retire in California, Texas, Florida, Georgia, South Carolina and North Carolina.